Paulus Park Barn Update

 Summer Day Camp programs

-Please see our Winter Spring 2020 guide for information on Safety Town, Kamp Kiddie and Teen Camp programs as there are no program changes to note at this time.
+Please see our Summer 2020 guide for information on Safety Town, Kamp Kiddie and Teen Camp programs as there are no program changes to note at this time.
 Weekly sports variety camp information will be released in our Summer brochure (set to hit households this upcoming April).
 In regards to our Camp Alpine summer day camp option for youth entering kindergarten thru 5th grade, we are still compiling options on location for this camp.
 We hope to release further details on this in the upcoming weeks as we plan to continue with this offering and want to see all our families return to us for another summer of fun!